-B. Even under a more relaxed framework, the home distilling ban is not a necessary and proper exercise of Congress's taxing power.
+B. Even under a more relaxed framework, the home-distilling ban is not a necessary and proper exercise of Congress's taxing power.

-The government urges that a law is necessary and proper if it is "convenient' or 'useful' for carrying an enumerated power into execution."
-Opening Br. at 15 (citing Comstock, 560 U.S. at 133-34; McCulloch, 17 U.S. (4 Wheat.) at 413).
-That is the improper test for two reasons.
-First, although the Supreme Court has often read the Necessary and Proper Clause "to give Congress great latitude in exercising its powers," NFIB, 567 U.S. at 537, the "Clause does not give Congress carte blanche," Comstock, 560 U.S. at 158 (Alito, J., concurring).
-It still requires "an 'appropriate' link between a power conferred by the Constitution and the law enacted by Congress."
-Id.
-Second, the government conflates "necessary" and "proper" into one standard.
+In a parallel challenge to the home-distilling ban in Texas, the government urged that a law is necessary and proper if it is "convenient' or 'useful' for carrying an enumerated power into execution."
+McNutt v.
+U.S. Dep't of Justice, No. 2410760 (5th Cir.),

+Blue-Br.
+15 (citing Comstock, 560 U.S. at 133-34; McCulloch, 17 U.S. (4 Wheat.) at 413).
 Although the Supreme Court has been "very deferential to Congress's determination that a regulation is 'necessary," it has not given such deference to the determination that that a law is a "proper [means] for carrying into Execution' Congress's enumerated powers."
 NFIB, 567 U.S. at 559 (emphasis and alteration in original).
-At the very least, then, that challenged provisions are not "proper" within the meaning of the Clause.
+At the very least, then, the challenged provisions are not "proper" within the meaning of the Clause.